-- Treating houseplants with Rhizoctonia can be difficult; hence, it is a great idea to prune off infected parts and transplant them into a fresh soil mix.
+- Prune off infected parts and transplant them into a fresh soil mix.

-- Otherwise, use Terrazole, a fungicide with 40% pentachloronitrobenzene (PCNB), to treat Rhizoctonia.
+- Otherwise, treat Rhizoctonia by treating Terrazole, a fungicide with 40% pentachloronitrobenzene (PCNB).

 - If the temperature drops below 60°F, then use an artificial heating system.

-- Mist the plant’s leaves and increase the frequency of watering from once to twice a week.
+- Mist the plant’s leaves and increase the watering frequency from once to twice a week.